YeonwooSung/ai_book/MachineLearning/DeepLearning/Hyperparameter/BatchSize/README.md

 Furthremore, since you are using an extremely small batch size, you will always be suffering from sample bias.
 You are over-fitting the mini-batch distribution and not the actual distribution of the dataset.
 This means reduced accuracy.

+## Finding batch size for training model

+[Here](./src/findBatchsize.py), I am providing you a simple code that helps you to find the suitable batch size that you could use for training your model.
+Basically, it calculates the total memory on GPU (or CPU - depends on the environment that you used for you training) for you, which could be used for a boundary value for hyperparameter.

 ## References

 [1] Nitish Shirish Keskar, Dheevatsa Mudigere, Jorge Nocedal, Mikhail Smelyanskiy, Ping Tak Peter Tang.
 [On Large-Batch Training for Deep Learning: Generalization Gap and Sharp Minima](https://arxiv.org/abs/1609.04836)